Chatwood, Cubs beat Cardinals 7-2 in doubleheader opener

 ”I thought we just really worked the field well,” Maddon said. ”A lot of good at-bats.”

-St. Louis pulled within one on Molina’s sacrifice fly in the seventh, but Chicago responded with four runs in the bottom half.
-Baez drove in Jason Heyward with a bloop double, Victor Caratini had a sacrifice fly and La Stella capped the scoring with a two-out, two-run single.
+Said Baez: ”We’re not animals.
+Sometimes we ask where was that pitch or if it was a strike.
+They want to come at us like we offended them.”

+A reporter asked a clubhouse attendant to speak with an umpire, but none was made available.

-The Cardinals finished with two hits in their fifth loss in seven games.
-Weaver allowed seven hits and walked five in his team-high 20th start of the season.
+The Cardinals finished with just two hits in the opener.
+Luke Weaver (5-9) allowed three runs and seven hits in four-plus innings.

 ”It’s one of those days that’s frustrating and you just have to give it everything you’ve got,” Weaver said.